jaxio/jhipser-lab/README.md

 Many people ask for DB reverse engineering in JHipster and apparently this is not so easy to do... whereas this is definitely a task Celerio can handle.

+## Celerio packs

-`pack-jhipster`: Celerio Templates...
+* `pack-jhipster`: Celerio dynamic Templates (interpreted by Celerio Engine)

-Note: only templates present in the folder `pack-jhipster/celerio/..../webapp/app/entities/` are really dynamic, all the other ones were simply copy pasted from a jhipster app.
-In this app, 2 entities were added using jhipster generators, so there are still some hard coded references to these entities, in particular in liquibase files.

-The dynamic templates offer basic support (not as good as jhipster for the moment), this is in progress, we need to support calendar, files, etc..
+* `pack-jhipster-static`: Celerio static Templates (copied as is without interpretation)

-`src/main/config`: contains celerio conf
+* `src/main/config`: contains celerio conf

-`src/main/sql`: contains SQL script for additional tables (Book, Author) that get reversed...
+* `src/main/sql`: contains SQL script for jhipster tables + additional tables (Book, Author).
+You may add other tables...

-IMPORTANT: jhipster uses liquibase (Celerio does not).
+## IMPORTANT NOTES

+The application does not rely on liquibase.
+The jhi_* tables are ignored by Celerio engine.
+So currently the additional tables cannot reference them.

 ## Install JS dep